prettydiff/share-file-systems/documentation/commands.md

 1. `node js/application test log`
    - The log argument turns on verbose logging output with annotations.

+## test_browser
+Launches the 'server' command as a child process and then sends instructions to the browser to test interactivity.

+### Examples
+1. `node js/application test_browser`
+   - Runs the browser interaction tests.

 ## test_service
 Launches the 'server' command as a child process to issue HTTP requests against it and test the results